Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 You can start coding in the /notebooks folder now.

 If you have any problem, read in detail the steps below.

+## For users

+Here we will write instructions on how to use the module to make predictions for a protein of interest.
+We will do so when the module is finished.

+## For developers

 ### 1. Clone the repository